TWChennai/gocd-git-path-material-plugin/README.md

 not `rm` un-monitored paths from a clone; meaning your build task could accidentally depend on files in the repository that are out-of-date.

-Be careful with your repository structure to keep your monitored path expressions simple.
+Be careful with your repository structure to keep your monitored path expressions simple, so you can easily reason about whether a given pipeline should have been triggered for a given commit.

 #### Creating new pipelines via UI on pre `19.8.0` GoCD versions